scatmanFATMAN/myfs/README.md

 - [ ]  Command line switch or application to setup the initial database.
 - [ ]  Finalize configuration file locations and how they're read.
 - [ ]  Create RPM and Deb packages.
+- [ ]  Support and test more configuration.

+## Support
++ FUSE
+  - [x] Version 3
++ Database
+  - [x] MariaDB 10.3.x
++ Operating System
+  - [x] Ubuntu 20.04.6

 ## FAQ
 + **What does MyFS stand for?**\
 Since MyFS uses MariaDB as its database, it uses the same naming convention that Mari...
 Oh wait, that doesn't make sense.
 It uses the same naming convention that MySQL uses, which MariaDB is forked from.

 + **Can I use MySQL?**\
-Probably.
-I don't expect to use any MariaDB only features so I'd be willing to bet it'd work just fine.
+Most likely.
+I don't expect to use any MariaDB only features so I'll be willing to bet that it works just fine.

 + **Can I use PostgreSQL?**\
 Not currently, but that'd be pretty cool down the line.
-I guess I'd need to think of a new project name.
+If so, I suppose I'll need to think of a new project name (MyPostFS?
+MyFSPost?
+FSDB?).

 + **Can I use Oracle?**\
 No.